VegaDeftwing/opinionatedguide/Engineering/4-linuxdirtree.md

 # Chapter 4 - Back to the Root of Things

-We've been using file in /proc and /dev thoughout this, but we never really looked to see what else is in there.
+We've been using file in /proc and /dev throughout this, but we never really looked to see what else is in there.
 Let's do that.

 We'll actually start with /dev